-Benefits of Meditation from the Bible PerspectiveAccording to the Old and New Testament, people used to meditate days and nights:
+The Benefits of Meditation From The Biblical PerspectiveAccording to the Old and New Testament, people used to meditate days and nights:

 O how love I Your law!
 It is my meditation all the day.
 (Psalm 119:97) (Psalm 1:2; Gen. 24:63; Joshua 1:8; Psalms 19:14; 49:3; 63:6-8; 77:12; 104:34; 119:15; 119:23-24; 119:97; 148:5)Meditation Brings Prosperity and Success

 …For then you shall make your way prosperous, and then you shall have good success” (Josh.
 1:8).”
 “And he shall be like a tree planted by the rivers of water, that brings forth his fruit in his season; his leaf also shall not wither, and whatsoever he does shall prosper (Psa.
 1:3).